BtheGit/raymarcher-editor/README.md

 - Toggles for showing/hiding walls, sprites, textures, etc.
 - A preview pane.
 This will be the actual game running live (with controls only functioning when the window is in focus of course.)
 Having it run inside the react app (as a third party library of course) will make sharing state a lot easier.
 The game will need to have an editor mode set (to let it know it needs to be hot swappable.)
 First pass will just be reseting every time a change is made, but hopefully most pieces of state will be hot swappable.

-Pages:

-For now, we're looking at one view.
-If I need auth and logins, that will change.
-If I want a browseable library of existing maps (once a backend exists) that will change more.

-- [x] First step:
-    Set up app structure.
-No routing for now.
-Use redux for global state.
-When we get to loading new textures (which will be async) we'll can probably do fine with just thunks.
-    We'll want the basic store, an editor pane and preview pane.
-- [x] Second step:
-    Getting the game integrated with a react app as agnostically as possible (if need be we can use event messaging to connect them.
-For now, just run it in the pane with it's init state set to the store (it will refresh everytime state changes) - later hot swapping.
-- [x] Third:
-    An initial grid generator form.
-Just height and width.
-Until later, this will be the only time this is selectable.
-- [x] Fourth:
-    A reset.
-Until everything can be edited after creation, we'll need a way to start fresh.
-- [x] Fifth:
-    A sky editor.
-Be able to set gradient.
-(We'll deal with textures later.)
-- [x] Sixth:
-    The map grid.
-Events attached to each cell.
-- [x] Seventh:
-    Clicking a cell brings up a cell editor.
-- [x] Eigth:
-    A cell editor allows you to choose floor or wall.
-With default textures, no ceiling.
-(The rest can come later).
-- [x] Ninth.
-    Be able to export the current WAD as a JSON.
-(We'll deal with the textures later.)
-MVP done!

 Plan:
-- ~~Export as JSON~~ Right now we can dump the store's level state to the console.
-Good enough for MVP
-- ~~Give cell editor a save button~~ Doing live updates instead
-- Allow floors to have a ceiling
-- Allow multiple faces for walls
 - Create a sky editor.
 - MVP One color
 - Allow for gradients with unlimited numbers of stops defined.
-- Set up base textures (built ins)
 - We'll start with 2 floor, 4 wall, and 3 sky texture options.
 - Allow for sky to be gradient or texture
-- allow for floor and ceiling to be either
-- allow for wall faces to be either

 Notes:
 - We need to better dynamically tie the editors into the schema of the level since we are updating the level state directly.